Dual Water Scheme

-Orange City Council is planning to have the long-awaited Ploughmans Valley North Orange Dual Water Scheme operating by the end of the year.
+Orange City Council is planning to have the long-awaited Ploughmans Valley North Orange Dual Water Scheme operating soon.
 This is an important initiative for the Orange community which aims to reduce Orange’s consumption of drinking water by 40%, by instead letting residents use recycled water to water their gardens and flush toilets.

 Residents of this area of Orange are at the forefront of this pioneering project.

 |METERS : Homes in the North Orange area have two water meters in their front yard, one coloured purple for non-drinking water supply.|

 All houses in the Ploughmans Valley & North Orange area built since 2005 were required to be equipped with a ‘dual water’ plumbing system.
 Beginning at the distinctive purple-coloured water meter at the front of your property, your house was designed to have two sets of plumbing: one that supplied water to toilets and outdoor taps, and one for all other uses (drinking taps, hot water, washing machines, showers, baths, etc).